Julian-Wyatt/graphicsWebGL/README.md

 ## Running the program

+Firstly, ensure node package manager is installed on your system.

-In current working directory, in the terminal, run npm install
+Then, in the current working directory, in the terminal, run npm install

 Then run npm start